 Question: What is this website about?

 Answer: See “About” page.
 (Psst, over here!
 I’ll tell you.
-Amanwalked.com is about human bipedal locomotion… and jokes about human bipedal locomotion… and jokes about jokes about human bipedal locomotion… and sometimes sandwiches.)
+Amanwalked.com is a webcomic, although it used to be about bar jokes.
+Oh, and sandwiches.)

-Question: Isn’t the traditional syntax of these jokes, “A man walks into a bar?”
+Question: I read some of those old bar jokes.
+Unfortunately.
+Isn’t the traditional syntax supposed to be, “A man walks into a bar?”
+You wrote, “A man walked…”

-Answer: Perhaps.* However, for aesthetic and practical (and possibly even legal) reasons, the management team** of Amanwalked.com has decided to eschew the traditional present tense formulation of these jokes, in preference for the past tense; those reasons are as follows:
+Answer: Possibly.* However, for aesthetic and practical (and maybe even legal) reasons, the management team** of Amanwalked.com decided to eschew the traditional present tense formulation of those jokes, in preference for the past tense; the reasons were as follows:

 - The past is much funnier than the present.
 Hence, the well-known aphorism, “We’ll laugh about this later.”
 Also, there’s a lot more of it.